Fubukimaru/asMSX/man/asmsx-en.md

 - `LN(X)`    natural logarithm;
 - `ABS(X)`   returns the absolute value of X.

-Additionally, PI is an predefined double precision floating point constant.
+`PI` is predefined as a double precision floating point constant.
 It can be used in numeric expressions.

 ##### Example

     sin(pi*45.0/180.0)

-It is important to support non-integer values in Z80 assembler programs by providing simple floating to fixed point conversion mechanism.
+It is useful to support non-integer values in Z80 assembler programs by providing simple floating to fixed point conversion mechanism.
 This is done using two conversion functions:

-`FIX(X)` Convert floating point value to fixed point.
+- `FIX(X)`      convert floating point value to fixed point;
-`FIXMUL(X,Y)` Multiply two fixed point numbers.
+- `FIXMUL(X,Y)` multiply two fixed point numbers;
-`FIXDIV(X,Y)` Divide X by Y.
+- `FIXDIV(X,Y)` divide X by Y;
-`INT(X)` Convert a non-integer value to integer.
+- `INT(X)`      convert a non-integer value to integer.

-`$` is is a special symbol with dynamic value.
-During assembly of program, standalone $ is substituted with memory address of next opcode or data, during execution it is equal to PC - program counter register.
+`$` is is a special read-only variable.
+During assembly of program, `$` is replaced with memory address of next opcode or data, during execution it is equal to `PC` register.

 ### 2.4.
 Data definition